Carual42/weekend-react-gallery/README.md

 [x]- add title and description to images (fix paths) [x]- get nodemon working
 [x]-get server running
-[]- axios GET request from /gallery to store in app.jsx []- new component for GalleryList that .maps gallery data []- make GalleryItems
+[x]- axios GET request from /gallery to store in app.jsx [x]- new component for GalleryList that .maps gallery data []- make GalleryItems
 []- new component GalleryItem.jsx (pass in )